DanielNScott/imagen/README.md

  - imputation as appropriate
  - a missingness model
  - a-priori theoretical feature selection (i.e. pruning to useful stuff)
  - modelling (e.g. BEESTS, HDDM, LATER)

 Additionally, there is a great deal of fMRI data, which needs...
  - cleaning / preprocessing
  - standard regressor & statistical parametric map analysis
- - conversion to a form suitable for the ancestral graph analysis
+ - conversion to a form suitable for ancestral graph analysis

 These pieces will ideally be used to...
  - determine neurological endophenotypes of impulsivity linked to fMRI